Habit Relapse Recovery: A 5-Step Bounce-Back Plan (2026)

 Shame activates the brain's threat-response system, which narrows thinking and reduces creative problem-solving.
 You can't design a good recovery plan from inside a shame spiral.
 Get out first, then plan.

-Research by Dr. Kristin Neff on self-compassion shows that people who treat themselves with the same kindness they'd offer a friend after a setback are more likely to try again - not less.
-Self-compassion is not an excuse.
-It's a performance-enhancing strategy.
+Research by Dr. Kristin Neff on self-compassion shows that people who treat themselves with the same kindness they'd offer a friend after a setback are more likely to try again.
+Self-compassion works as a performance-enhancing strategy, and it holds up precisely when you most want to quit.

 Step 2: Do a 2-Minute Minimum Today